RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

 - We have to use camelCase when using JSX
 - With JSX, use double quotes anytime I want to indicate a string
 - With any non JSX property, I should use single quotes (this changes from company to company)

+**Class vs Classname: (JSX vs HTML)**

+- Adding a class to an element uses a different syntax
+- We should not use the keyword `class` when using JSX
+- className is used to avoid collisions with the other keyword used in React, `class`

+**Referencing JS variables in JSX:**

+- JSX can very easily reference JS variables
+- WE can use curly braces to indicate the use of a JS variable
+- Values that JSX can't show:
+      - React does not allow us to take a JS object and reference it inside JSX
+      - WE can't show a JS object as an attribute on an element
+      - We can use dot notation to reference an object created using JSX